-Boehringer Ingelheim is getting out of virology and will shut down a Quebec research facility, eliminating 170 positions in the process.
+Boehringer bails out of virology R&DBoehringer Ingelheim is getting out of virology and will shut down a Quebec research facility, eliminating 170 positions in the process.

 Boehringer's Dr. Michael Pairet, SVP responsible for R&D, cast the move as part of an effort to refocus the firm's R&D portfolio on areas of unmet need.